As Americans, we have a right to free speech. But does that protection apply to the workplace?

 Many people wrongly assume the First Amendment to the U.S. Constitution entitles them to express their views whenever and wherever they want.
 However, regarding freedom of speech in the workplace, this protection extends only to public sector (i.e., government) employees.
 With few exceptions, private employers aren’t required to let free speech reign throughout the workplace.

-Federal Law Allows Some Freedom of Speech in the Workplace to Private-Sector Employees
+Federal Law Allows Some Freedom of Speech for Private-Sector Employees

 The National Labor Relations Act (NLRA) gives private-sector employees the right to discuss their working conditions, which is considered “protected concerted activity.”
 They can share information about pay, benefits, safety and other work-related issues — and they can do it in the break room, at happy hour or on social media (such as Facebook and Twitter).